Patent2net/P2N/doc/usage.rst

     # Acquire patent information from OPS
     p2n acquire

-    # Acquire family data also
+    # Also acquire family information for each hit
     p2n acquire --with-family